General-Disarray/UniTrunker-XML2CSV/README.md

 # UniTrunker-XML2CSV
 Python script to extract TalkGroups and Radio IDs from UniTrunker XML files and write to CSV

+V1.065 - Changes:
+* Added exporting the converted file to DSD Group Aliases and to SDR Trunk playlist XML format for pasting into the respective files.
+Always make a backup copy of the files before editing.
+* The Group Tag and User Tag variables now reference 'brief' field instead of 'tag' field as tag was repurposed within Unitrunker.

 V1.05 - Changes:
 * Added a switch to control creation of generic Radio IDs or exclusion for unknown radios.